Pinaki82/Tulu-C-IDE/README.md

 This command closes all the files, wiping out the hidden memory too.

-When you close a file, Vim keeps it in its memory, making file hidden in the editor.
+When you close a file, Vim keeps the file in its memory, making the file hidden in the editor.

 -----------------------------------